Hebei Finance University: History

 The school was founded in 1952 and was originally under the jurisdiction of the People's Bank of China Headquarters.
 During its initial stages of development, it went through various names, including Hebei Provincial Bank School, Baoding Bank School, Hebei Finance and Economics School, and Hebei Banking School.
 In 1984, it was upgraded to a specialized college and renamed "Baoding Financial Specialized College."
 In 1992, it was renamed "Baoding Higher Vocational College of Finance."
 In the year 2000, it came under the administration of the People's Government of Hebei Province, adopting a management system of "joint construction by the central and local authorities, with local management as the primary focus."
 In 2007, it was further upgraded to a university and renamed Hebei Finance University.

 Campus

 The University campus covers an area of over 186.98 acres.

 The University library has a collection of 1,270,000 books and 8,674 periodicals published at home and abroad.

 Departments

-Hebei Finance University consists 13 departments with four teaching departments for public courses and one for international collaboration and education.
+Hebei Finance University consists of 13 departments with four teaching departments for public courses and one for international collaboration and education.